Sustainability at SEIA

 Securing SRECs and Carbon Offsets

-- SEIA and WGL Energy Services, Inc. (WGL Energy) have a 2018 - 2019 Clean Energy Partnership to green the electricity use and offset the greenhouse gas emissions associated with SEIA’s office, travel and events.
+- SEIA and 3Degrees Group, Inc. (3Degrees) have a 2020 Clean Energy Partnership to offset electricity use and greenhouse gas emissions associated with SEIA’s events and operations.

 - Carbon emission reductions: